 Gerald Abrahams, chess master

-What is customer experience in banking
+What is user experience in banking

 It's vital to understand the importance, value and impact that money has on people's lives.
-In order to become successful, digital bank customer experience needs to be fully focused on its customers’ emotions and psychology.
-To deliver a simple, frictionless and positive digital service we need to design customer experience in banking the right way with the proper tools, mindset and shared passion of improving people's lives.
+In order to become successful, digital bank user experience needs to be fully focused on its customers’ emotions and psychology.
+To deliver a simple, frictionless and positive digital service we need to design user experience in banking the right way with the proper tools, mindset and shared passion of improving people's lives.

 One of the key strugglex in the traditional approach to design banking products is that everyone is eager to make the “ideal” interface.
 However achieving a “perfect” result is impossible as people are very different and a single obstacle in the user's experience can completely spoil the whole impression even if the other features are perfect.
 That's why it's crucial to address users' pain points, this helps to avoid key problems and minimize their impact.